Bitcoin hits new record high as warnings grow louder

 Bitcoin has climbed almost 80 percent so far in December alone, putting it on track for its best month in percentage terms since December 2013.

-On Friday it reached as high as $17,900 on the Luxembourg-based Bitstamp exchange.
+On Friday it reached as high as $17,900 BTC=BTSP on the Luxembourg-based Bitstamp exchange.

 While bitcoin has added another fifth to its value since Monday, trading has been slightly calmer than the wild price swings the market has seen in recent weeks, with volatility lower since the launch of bitcoin futures from Cboe Global Markets on Sunday.